CVNM 2015-2016 CONSERVATION SCORECARD:

 Santa Fe, N.M. – Today, Conservation Voters New Mexico (CVNM) released the statewide Conservation Scorecard for the 52nd legislature.
 In the Scorecard, CVNM reports the votes cast on the most critical issues affecting our air, land, water, health and communities during the 2015 and 2016 legislative sessions.
 The 2015-2016 Scorecard also includes an analysis of State Land Commissioner Aubrey Dunn’s record on the environment in his first two years in office.

-The average conservation score earned by Albuquerque area senators in the 2015-2016 Scorecard is 73%, nine percentage points above the Senate-wide average.
-The average conservation score earned by Las Cruces area representatives in the 2015-2016 Scorecard is 58%, 10 percentage points above the House-wide average.
+The average conservation score earned by Las Cruces area senators in the 2015-2016 Scorecard is 61%, three percentage points below the Senate-wide average.
+The average conservation score earned by Las Cruces area representatives in the 2015-2016 Scorecard is 47%, one percentage point below the House-wide average.

 “Working alongside communities to ensure that their voices are the ones heard in the Capitol is the key to addressing the myriad environmental injustices around the state,” said Ben Shelton, CVNM Political and Legislative Director.
 “From the respiratory health crisis in the South Valley of Albuquerque, to the methane hotspot in the Four Corners area, to keeping local control of our public lands, New Mexico communities are (and have been) desperately in need of more focus from legislators in Santa Fe.
 Finding more ways to elevate community voices is a priority for CVNM moving forward.”

-Albuquerque area legislators sit on many legislative committees that vote on critical conservation measures during the legislative sessions.
+Las Cruces area legislators sit on legislative committees that vote on critical conservation measures during the legislative sessions.
 That means they take many votes on issues impacting air, land, water and communities.
 Here are a few specific noteworthy votes:

 - HB 285 (2016) was a greenwashed tax break for the oil and gas industry.
 The carbon savings that the bill tried to advertise were overstated.